selena2701/selena2701/README.md

 - 👋Hi, I'm Hong Cuc but you can call me to Selena
-- 👀 I’m interested in software development, content creation, sales
+- 👀 I’m interested in Frontend Design, software development, content creation, sales
 - 🌱 I’m currently learning at University Information Technology - VNU HCMC in Vietnam
 - 📫 How to reach me
   - Email: cuclth2701@gmail.com